kinow/autosubmit/docs/source/agui/tree.rst

 Advanced Filter
 ---------------

-It is possible to use the keychar ``*`` to separate keywords in the name of the job, in order.
+It is possible to use the key char ``*`` to separate keywords in the name of the job, in order.
 For example:

 - ``1850*fc0*_1_``: List all the jobs that have the string ``1850`` and then at least 1 occurrence of the string ``fc0`` and then at least 1 occurrence of the string ``_1_``.
 This will effectively list all the jobs for the DATE that starts with ``1850`` for the member ``fc0`` and the chunk ``_1_``.
 - ``000*_5``: List all the jobs that have the string ``000`` followed by at least one occurrence of the string ``_5``.
 This will effectively list all the jobs that have member ``000`` and chunk number that starts with the digit ``5``.